mjmdurand/mugen-pi/README.md

 # Launch Karaoke Mugen
 **You must launch it with the Raspberry pi terminal/Desktop, SSH won't work as Karaoke Mugen manipulate ffmpeg and mpv**
 - Just click on the desktop shortcut.
-- If you launch Karaoke Mugen without Electron (`yarn start --cli --cli` command) you can find the **security code**, in your terminal.

 **If shortcut don't work**
 - Karaoke Mugen has been installed on your user directory, you just can go into it by using command `cd ~` in LXTerminal.
 - Use the command `yarn start` to launch Karaoke Mugen
-- Use the command `yarn start --cli --cli` to launch Karaoke Mugen **without electron GUI** (yes, you have to type twice --cli, fixed in 5.1.* versions)

 # Useful things
 - You can access to Karaoke Mugen from any peripherical on the same network, just check the raspi IP adress.